jithware/brethap/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context:**

 [Attach](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/attaching-files) any other context [e.g. .txt file] or screenshots about the problem here.

+*Note: external urls to images or files are not acceptable as they can be temporary or altered, thereby not preserving the integrity of the bug history.*